alnutile/behat_editor/readme.md

 ### Setup

-After you download this repo go setup the module per drupal install steps you will need to have composer_manager installed so it can download behat into it's vendor directory.
+After you download this repo go setup the module per drupal install steps.
+See [https://drupal.org/project/composer_manager] for installing Composer Manager first. you will need to have composer_manager installed so it can download behat into it's vendor directory.
 If you enable via drush composer_manager will kick in and download the needed behat files.